ejcaypuno/research-1-data-analysis/README.md

 A good portion of the church’s resources go to relief operations and the church’s day-to-day operations.
 This is evident in the satisfaction people get out of them.

 ## What do people want from their leaders?
 We asked the respondents to rate different leadership qualities based on how important it is to them.
 The clergy wanted these to be actionable so we phrased the qualities as behaviors instead of intangible qualities.
 We also asked the respondents to rate these behaviors for civic leaders and spiritual leaders to see if there are any differences in their expectations.
-Results show that differences in expectations toward these two distinct leaders are small.
-It’s important for the respondents that the leaders have a plan for their constituents, admit their mistakes, they’re open to change and criticism, and that they objectively analyze relevant data before making a decision.
+Results show that differences in expectations toward these two distinct leaders are small:

+- Civic Leader

+		1. Has a plan for their constituents (4.50)
+		2. Admits mistakes (4.47)
+		3. Open to change and criticism (4.43)
+		4. Express themselves well (4.40)
+		5. Objectively analyzes relevant data before making a decision (4.36)

+- Spiritual Leader

+		1. Has a plan for their constituents (4.49)
+		2. Finished college (4.44)
+		2. Admits mistakes (4.44)
+		3. Smart (4.35)
+		3. Open to change and criticism (4.35)
+		3. Objectively analyzes relevant data before making a decision (4.35)

 On the other hand, different facets of social media is the least important for both leaders.

+- Civic Leader

+		1. Show their everyday lives through vlogs, stories, and videos (3.07)
+		2. Post selfies with people on their social media accounts (3.21)
+		3. Going live on social media to ask people how they are (3.37)
+		4. Has presence on facebook, youtube, etc. (3.44)
+		5. Report what they’re doing in social media for the sake of transparency (3.59)

+- Spiritual Leader

+		1. Show their everyday lives through vlogs, stories, and videos (3.08)
+		2. Post selfies with peopl eon their social media accounts (3.23)
+		3. Going live on social media to ask people how they are (3.48)
+		4. Has presence on facebook, youtube, etc. (3.55)
+		5. Report what they’re doing on social media for the sake of transparency (3.72)

+_**Recommendations**:
-We recommend that the clergy embody these behaviors when dealing with the public, particularly towards parishioners that are actively serving in the parishes.
-Allocating resources toward leadership trainings and seminars for the clergy is strongly recommended.
+	- We recommend that the clergy embody these behaviors as much as they could when dealing with the public, particularly towards parishioners that are actively serving in the parishes.
+	- Allocating resources toward leadership trainings and seminars for the clergy is strongly recommended.
 Providing such trainings does not mean that the clergy do not have these qualities, but it will provide a baseline and a standard as to what kind of leadership is expected from them.
-Once a standardized training is established, we can develop KPIs and questionnaires that measure the leadership effectiveness and performance of each priest in their respective parishes.
-This will help us identify gaps in the priests leadership capabilities and bridge these gaps.
-Since different parishes have different needs, this will also enable us to assign a priest to a parish that needs the kind of leadership they offer.
+	- Once a standardized training is established, we can develop KPIs and questionnaires that measure the leadership effectiveness and performance of each priest in their respective parishes.
+	- This will help us identify gaps in the priests leadership capabilities and bridge these gaps.
+Since different parishes have different needs, this will also enable us to assign a priest to a parish that needs the kind of leadership they offer._

 # In-depth Visualization (PowerBI)
 A more detailed visualization was made for this project since it was presented to multiple stakeholders, ministries, and program managers.
 It provides all the information that can be extracted from this project.
 The visuals provided above come from this visualization.